Bridges in Bihar: Bakhtiyarpur-Tajpur Bridge

 The Bakhtiyarpur-Tajpur Bridge currently under construction, will span the river Ganges, connecting Bakhtiyarpur in Patna and Tajpur in Samastipur.
-Upon completion in March 2015, the bridge would provide easy Roadway link between Northern and Southern parts of Bihar.

-Former chief minister Nitish Kumar inaugurated the construction of the 5.575 km bridge in June 2011.
-Upon completion in 2015 the bridge will decongest the load on Mahatma Gandhi Setu and also reduce the traffic in the capital city of Patna.
+Upon completion, the bridge would provide easy Roadway link between Northern and Southern parts of Bihar.
+Chief minister of Bihar Shri Nitish Kumar laid the foundation stone for construction of the 5.575 km bridge in June 2011.
+Upon completion, the bridge will decongest the load on Mahatma Gandhi Setu and also reduce the traffic in the capital city of Patna.

 A bridge has been planned across the Ganges to connect Arrah and Chhapra.
 A road bridge parallel to the existing rail and road bridge, Rajendra Setu, has also been planned.

 The bridge would be 5.575 km bridge constructed at PPP mode across river Ganga that will connect Bakhtiyarpur in Patna district on NH 31 and Tajpur in Samastipur district on NH 28.
 The bridge will also require construction of altogether 45.393 km stretch of approach roads on both ends of the bridge.

 The total cost of the project is estimated at Rs 1602.74 crore out of which Rs 100 crores will be spent on acquiring land.
 Atfirst, Rs 917.74 crore is to be invested by Navayuga Engineering Company Limited (NECL) as viability gap fund on PPP basis.
 Rs 277.50 crore are to be invested by the Centre and Rs 307.50 crore by the state government.
 The Bihar government would also bear the expenses incurred on acquiring land.
 NECL, a Hyderabad base firm was selected through competitive bidding.

 Aguani Ghat Bridge

 This Cable Stayed Bridge connects Aguwani Ghat (Khagaria District) and Sultanganj (Bhagalpur District) by crossing river Ganga in the State of Bihar.

 The Project length comprises approach road of 25 km and bridge having length of 3.160 km including Cable Stayed span of 550m (150m+250m+150m).
-After completion, the travelling distance between Mithilanchal and Kosi region would be reduced by 50 km and the distance between Munger and Khagaria would be reduced to 35 km which will result in reduction in overall travel time, reducing traffic congestion, providing smooth connectivity and an alternative route to Vikramshila Setu.
+After completion, the travelling distance between Darbhanga division and Kosi division would be reduced by 50 km and the distance between Munger and Khagaria would be reduced to 35 km which will result in reduction in overall travel time, reducing traffic congestion, providing smooth connectivity and an alternative route to Vikramshila Setu.
 The proposed bridge is located at a distance of around 200 km from Patna.

 The project involves the construction of a 3.16 km four-lane bridge.
 It includes the construction of pedestrian ways, medians and supporting walls, the installation of lighting system, safety and security systems, and the laying of street lines.

 On 10 March 2014 tenders for construction contract were issued, with a submission deadline of 4 April 2014.
 SP Singla Constructions Pvt.
 Ltd has been appointed as construction contractor for the project.
 Rodic Consultants Pvt Ltd has been appointed as consultant and Cube Engitech Consultant Pvt Ltd as design consultant.
 Construction began on 9 March 2015 and are expected to be completed by November 2019.

+On 4 June 2023 the Aguani Ghat experienced a bridge collapse while undergoing repairs.
+Nobody was reported injured.